Release Notes

 Changed

-CPP/CPPGrid(1serial,-1all cores,N>1exactly N,Noneoptimized), with anoptions['n_jobs']global override.CPPPlot.feature: Now titles the plot with the feature’s human-readable description (from
+CPP/CPPGrid(1serial,-1all cores,N>1exactly N,Noneoptimized), with anoptions['n_jobs']global override.feature(): Titles the plot with the feature’s human-readable description, line-wrapped viashow_title(defaultTrue) andtitle_wrap_width(default45).load_dataset verbose reporting: New

 Version 1.0 (Stable Version)